General conditions

 If there are no available places in the desired shifts, the Secretariat will recommend new shifts or Reserve enrollment.

-For direct admission to courses above the first level initiation courses such as D2 - Drift initiation, D2J - Drift initiation under 14, D2D3 - Consolidation of drift principles, D3 - Drift refinement, D3D4 - Drift refinement, C2 - Cabin initiation, C2C3 - Static Pre-cruise, C3 - Pre-cruising sedentary, C3C4 - Pre-cruising itinerant, or special courses such as Pasquavela derive, Pasquavela cabin cruiser sedentary, Pasquavela J80, Maneuvering cabin cruisers, Skipper, Solo sailing, and more generally where indicated in the prerequisites of the course detail sheet, the Application for Direct Admission must also be completed.
+For direct admission to courses above the first level initiation courses such as D2 - Drift Consolidation, D2J - Under 14 Drift Consolidation, D2D3 - Drift Refinement, D3 - Drift Refinement, D3D4 - Advanced Drift, C2 - Cabin Consolidation, C2C3 - Static Pre-cruise, C3 - Stationary Pre-cruising, C3C4 - Cruising, or special courses such as Pasquavela dinghy, Pasquavela J80, Maneuvering cabin cruisers, Skipper, Solo Sailing, and more generally where indicated in the prerequisites of the course detail sheet, the Application for Direct Admission must also be completed.

 When submitting the application, the applicant, henceforth identified as a student, must pay the amount indicated in the application.